 How To Calculate Operating Costs for Industrial Machinery

-Machine vs Production Costs
+Machine vs. Production Costs

-Industrial MachineryIndustrial machinery costs and production costs are figures necessary for the successful operation of a manufacturing business.
-In order for a company to be profitable, the product it manufactures must generate more revenue than it costs to produce it.
-Companies then must evaluate their total expenses with a degree of accuracy and confidence to achieve profitability.
+Industrial Machinery Industrial machinery costs and production costs are figures necessary for the successful operation of a manufacturing business.
+For a company to be profitable, its product must generate more revenue than it costs to produce.
+Companies then must evaluate their total expenses with accuracy and confidence to achieve profitability.
 Machine vs. production costs factor into the overall expenses of running a company.
 Neither cost should be calculated in isolation but considered as a part of a larger equation.
 Production costs represent the total expenses related to the operational costs of doing business as a company, while industrial machinery costs are those expenses related to the means of making the product.
-The operating costs of each are determined by combining fixed and variable costs that are calculated at yearly and hourly rates.
+The operating costs of each are determined by combining fixed and variable costs calculated at yearly and hourly rates.

 Explanation of Fixed and Variable Costs

-The annual operating cost of industrial machinery is part of a broader equation that is affected by two distinct types of costs, fixed and variable.
+The annual operating cost of industrial machinery is part of a broader equation affected by two distinct types of costs, fixed and variable.
 Where one cost is a certain amount, the other can fluctuate.
-Fixed costs remain the same even as the volume of production rises or falls.
+Fixed costs remain the same even as production volume rises or falls.
 Variable costs do not.
 Such costs increase or drop with the volume of production.
-A good example of each—when companies acquire industrial equipment that machinery is considered an investment, i.e., an asset, not a cost.
-However, its annual depreciation is certain and unaffected by the volume of production.
-Therefore, it is a fixed cost.
-The cost of repairing that machinery each year can vary in direct proportion to the volume of production.
-Therefore, those costs are variable.

 Calculating Hourly and Annual Costs